The Poem “Jabberwocky" by Lewis Carroll

 The Jabberwock represents danger and fear in the poem.
 It is a symbol of challenges that people face in life.
 Its frightening description makes it seem powerful and evil.
 The boy’s mission is to defeat it, which represents overcoming fear.
 The creature’s presence creates tension in the story.
 It also drives the plot forward.
 Without the Jabberwock, there would be no conflict.
 Its defeat symbolizes victory of good over evil.
 It shows that no matter how strong the problem is, it can be solved.
 The Jabberwock is not just a monster but an idea.
 It represents obstacles in life.
 The poem teaches us to face such challenges bravely.

 Q5.
-Describe the structure of the poem.
+Describe the structure of the poem “Dover Beach” by Matthew Arnold.

 The poem has a clear and well-organized structure.
 It is written in stanzas with four lines each.
 The rhyme scheme is ABAB, which gives rhythm.
 The poem begins and ends with the same stanza.
 This creates a circular structure.
 It gives a sense of completeness.
 The poem follows a narrative style.
 It tells a story with a beginning, middle, and end.
 The middle part shows the conflict and action.
 The ending shows resolution and joy.
 The repetition adds emphasis.
 The structure is simple but effective.
 It helps in easy understanding.
 It also makes the poem memorable.
 Overall, the structure supports the story.

 Q6.
-How does the poet create suspense?
+How does the poet create suspense in the poem “Dover Beach” by Matthew Arnold?

 The poet creates suspense through description and action.
 The warning about the Jabberwock builds fear.
 The description of the creature increases tension.
 The dark forest setting adds mystery.
 The sudden appearance of the monster surprises the reader.
 The sounds like “burbled” make it more dramatic.
 The fight scene is quick and intense.
 The reader wants to know what happens next.
 The use of short phrases increases excitement.
 The suspense keeps the reader engaged.
 It makes the poem interesting.
 The climax occurs during the fight.
 The resolution follows quickly.
 Thus, suspense is effectively created.